franipendus/RoundTripBlog/content/team_posts/deliverable2.md

 * Brussels, Belgium
     * BRU- Brussels-Zaventem Airport

+These airports were chosen based on their prominence as major travel hubs and the popularity of their locations as travel destinations.

 The user will input a date and we will predict the price of that trip based on quarterly gdp data, flight and hotel prices.

 ### Interesting questions